XiangyuG/Domino_example_with_new_code/program_G1/README.md

-hula_probe.c fails to compile with pair.sk while hula_probe_modified.c gets success.
+heavy_hitters compiles with raw.sk while heavy_hitters_modified does not